-- 1. To produce a set of information on scale behaviour under the influence of various magnetic field configuration. - a.
-To establish relationship between the amount of scale removed and different magnetic field configuration over time. - 2.
-To investigate the threshold value of the amount of scale removed by the magnetic descaler. - a.
+1. To produce a set of information on scale behaviour under the influence of various magnetic field configuration.

+a.
+To establish relationship between the amount of scale removed and different magnetic field configuration over time.

+2. To investigate the threshold value of the amount of scale removed by the magnetic descaler.

+- a.
 To identify the maximum amount of scale removed under fixed value of magnetic field strength. - b.
-To establish threshold value of scale removal rate in g/min/Tesla - 3.
-To identify other governing criteria of the magnetic descaler operation. - a.
+To establish threshold value of scale removal rate in g/min/Tesla a.
 To investigate the effect of the flow velocity to scale removal rate.